-No. Text of IOSCO recommendation Draft Code of Conduct Principles 29.
+No. Text of IOSCO recommendation Code of Conduct Principles 29.
 Making public disclosure and transparency a priority for their ESG ratings and data product offerings, subject to commercial sensitivity considerations.
 (A) make public disclosure and transparency a priority for their ESG ratings and data products offerings, subject to commercial sensitivity considerations; 30.
 Clearly labeling their ESG ratings and data products to enable the user to understand the ESG rating's or ESG data product's intended purpose including its measurement objective.
-(B) clearly describe their ESG ratings and data products to enable the user to understand the ESG rating's or ESG data product's intended purpose; and 31.
+(B) clearly describe their ESG ratings and data products to enable the users to understand the ESG rating's or ESG data product's intended purpose including its measurement objective; and 31.
 Publicly disclosing the data and information sources they rely on in offering ESG ratings and data products, including the use of industry averages, estimations or other methodologies when actual data is not available.
-(See proposed codification of IOSCO recommendation 5, row 41) 32.
+(See codification of IOSCO recommendation 5, row 41) 32.
 Publishing sufficient information about the procedures and methodologies underlying their ESG ratings and data products to enable the users of these products to understand how their outputs were determined.
 (C) publish sufficient information about the methodologies underlying their ESG ratings and data products and how they ensure their consistent implementation to enable the users of these products to understand how their outputs were determined.
 33• Information regarding methodologies that ESG ratings and data products providers could consider publishing include, but is not limited to: ESG ratings and data products providers should, where applicable, publish information that is relevant to understanding their methodologies, subject to any proprietary or confidentiality considerations.
 This information may include, but is not limited to: 34.
-The measurement objective of the ESG rating or data product; (A) the measurement objective of the ESG rating; 35.
-The criteria used to assess the entity or company; (B) the criteria used to assess the entity or company; 36.
+The measurement objective of the ESG rating or data product; (A) the measurement objective of the ESG rating; 35• The criteria used to assess the entity or company; (B) the criteria used to assess the entity or company; 36.
 The KPIs used to assess the entity against each criterion.
-(C) the KPIs used to assess the entity against each criterion; 37.
-The relative weighting of these criteria to that assessment; (D) the relative weighting of these criteria to that assessment; 38.
-The scope of business activities and group entities included in the assessment; (E) the scope of business activities and group entities included in the assessment; 39• The principal sources of qualitative and quantitative information used in the assessment as well as information on how the absence of information was treated; (F) the principal sources of qualitative and quantitative information used in the assessment, including the use of industry averages, estimations or other methodologies when actual data is not available, as well as information on how the absence of information was treated; 40.
+(C) the KPIs used to assess the entity against each criterion; 37- The relative weighting of these criteria to that assessment; (D) the relative weighting of these criteria to that assessment; 38.
+The scope of business activities and group entities included in the assessment; (E) the scope of business activities and group entities included in the assessment; 39.
+The principal sources of qualitative and quantitative information used in the assessment as well as information on how the absence of information was treated; (F) the principal sources of qualitative and quantitative information used in the assessment, including for example whether the information is forward-looking (such as transition plans), the use of industry averages, estimations or other methodologies when actual data is not available, as well as information on how the absence of information was treated; 40.
 The time horizon of the assessment; and (G) the time horizon of the assessment; 41.
 The meaning of each assessment category (where applicable).
 (H) the meaning of each assessment category; and 42.
 (I) a regular evaluation of their methodologies against the outputs which they have been used to produce.
+Actions outlined at 4.7 to 4.16 above may have differential relevance and application across the range of ESG ratings and data products.